Gran Turismo (PlayStation)

 Garbage: As Heaven Is Wide Ash: Lose Control Garbage: As Heaven Is Wide File: HIGH Cubanate: Autonomy Cubanate: Oxyacetylene Cubanate: Skeletal Cubanate: Industry

-An used and fixed version of this track list is however used on the PAL version, since it allows to listen to the game music from the Options menu.
+A fixed version of this track list is however used on the PAL version, since those versions allow players to listen to the game music from the Options menu.

 HIGHLIGHT SILVER METALLIC EVOLUTION ORANGE MICA TWILIGHT BLUE MICA ERMINE WHITE SILVER PEARL METALLIC TUXEDO BLACK RALLY RED MARLBORO MAROON SUNFIRE YELLOW GOODWOOD GREEN ELKHART BLUE MARINA BLUE LYNNDALE BLUE